gngrwzrd/py-s3uploader/readme.md

 It also accepts a thread count when uploading a directory for multiple files at once.

-It requires boto from Amazon.
+It requires boto from Amazon:

+    sudo easy_install boto

 Options: